-3. An appointment order must identify when ex parte communication may occur.
+□ 3.
+An appointment order must identify when ex parte communication may occur.

 Rule 53 directs the court to set forth "the circumstances-if any-in which the neutral may communicate ex parte with the court or a party."
 Fed.
 R. Civ.
 P. 53(b)(2)(B).
 See also Model Rule (f)(1)(D).
 The propriety of a neutral's ex parte communication with the court or a party depends on the duties the neutral is assigned and on the language in a court order governing ex parte communications.
 For example, if the neutral's duties include settlement negotiations, ex parte communication with a party will be necessary and appropriate.
 Ex parte communication with the court may be necessary and appropriate if the neutral's duties include assisting the court with legal analysis or providing the court with technical expertise.
-Where a neutral performs multiple roles, ex parte communication with the court about one type of matter but not another type.
+Where a neutral performs multiple roles, ex parte communication with the court might be appropriate concerning some topics but not others.
+The order might permit ex parte communication with the court about one type of matter but not another type.
 Where a neutral plays a settlement role, the appointment order should spell out clearly the extent to which the neutral may report to the court on the progress of settlement discussions.
 The formula adopted should accommodate the court's need to know the progress of the mediation, and the parties' need to negotiate in confidence.
 One court adopted the following approach: